forenablers/4enablers.github.io/_posts/2021-07-23-open-source.md

 * Documentation
 * Testing

-The first two are the most difficult to get started, whereas the last two are the easiest ones.
+The first two can be tough to start, whereas the last two are the easiest ones.
 Documentation might sound boring, but it's an entry point to the project.
 Contributing to docs is just like fixing the bugs when you move to a new project - it allows you to learn the basics and dive deeper.
 Moreover, you are learning about the project while using the existing documentation.
-This enables you to "feel the pain" and identify ambiguity, missing and/or outdated things, and in turn you will know what needs an improvement right away.
+This enables you to "feel the pain" and identify ambiguity, missing and/or outdated things, and in turn, you will know what needs an improvement right away.

-You don't need to know how to code or install/use the Git command line tool.
+You don't need to know how to code or install/use the Git command-line tool.
 Simply follow the steps below using your browser:

 * Navigate to GitHub and find the project of your interest
 * [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) a repository